Analysis of BDDC preconditioners for non-conforming polytopal hybrid discretisation methods: Application to discontinuous skeletal methods

 For a given number of processors $N_p = \prod_{i=1}^d N_p^i$, we construct a Cartesian mesh with $N_c = \prod_{i=1}^d N_c^i$ cells, where $N_c^i = N_p^i \, H/h$ for each $i \in \{1, \dots, d\}$.
 The simplicial mesh is obtained by subdividing each Cartesian cell into $d!$ simplices, resulting in $N_{c,\mathrm{simplex}} = d! \, N_c$ cells.
 The polygonal mesh is generated by computing the Voronoi tessellation of the simplexified mesh, associating each Voronoi cell with a Cartesian node, so that $N_{c,\mathrm{voronoi}} = \prod_{i=1}^d (N_c^i + 1)$.
 Cell ownership in both the simplicial and polygonal meshes is determined by the ownership of the corresponding Cartesian entity (cell or node).
 Figure~\ref{fig:meshes} illustrates examples of simplicial and polygonal meshes with their subdomain partitions for $d=2$, visualised using ParaView.

 We solve the linear systems using the FGMRES iterative solver \cite{Saad-1993-FGMRES}, preconditioned with our \ac{bddc} implementation in GridapSolvers \cite{Manyer-2024-GridapSolvers}.
+FGMRES is used for implementation convenience, but conjugate gradient could be used as well, since the condensed system matrix is symmetric positive definite.
 Iterations are performed until the relative residual is reduced below $10^{-8}$, and we record the number of iterations required for convergence.

 For $d=2$, we consider $N_p = 6, 12, 24, 48, 96, 192, 384, 768$ processors, and test local problem sizes $H/h = 8$ and $H/h = 16$.
 Figures~\ref{fig:WeakScalabilityTestsSimplicial} and~\ref{fig:WeakScalabilityTestsPolytopal} report the number of FGMRES iterations for simplicial and polygonal meshes, respectively.
 For $d=3$, we use $N_p = 8, 16, 32, 64, 128, 256, 512, 768, 1536, 3072$ and $H/h = 4$, with results shown in Figure~\ref{fig:WeakScalabilityTests3D} for tetrahedral meshes.